Reward function compression facilitates goal-dependent reinforcement learning: Methods

 where $\alpha$ is the learning rate.
 A multiplier $\zeta$ was applied to the learning rate when outcomes were negative \cite{LefebvreEtAl2017}. $Q$ values were converted to a policy via the softmax function \cite{Luce1959} with inverse temperature $\beta$ and the noise parameter $\epsilon$ to capture random errors in the participants' choices:

-Because it trades off with other parameters (e.g., the learning rate -- potentially undermining parameter recoverability), $\beta = 25$ was a fixed parameter in all models \cite{CollinsAndFrank2018, WestbrookEtAl2024}.
+Because it trades off with other parameters (e.g., the learning rate -- potentially undermining parameter recoverability), $\beta = 25$ was a fixed parameter in all models, as is common practice with similar models and tasks \cite{CollinsAndFrank2018, WestbrookEtAl2024}.
+Note that decision noise is captured by the free parameter $\epsilon$ mentioned above.
 On each trial, a forgetting rate $\phi$ brought $Q$ values closer to $1/N_{a}$ \cite{McDougleEtAl2022}:

 After a decision was made and $Q$ values were updated, a ``stickiness'' value $\eta \in [-1,1]$ was added to $Q_{t}(s,a_c)$, where $a_c$ is the recently chosen action \cite{SugawaraAndKtahira2021}.
 This yielded a combined value table $W$, which entered the softmax (Equation \ref{eq:softmax}) on the next trial and made the model biased towards (or against) the previous response in a stimulus- and outcome-insensitive fashion.
 Unchosen actions were left unmodified.
 Hence: